 Your target market will be broad, so you should spread out your marketing to include sites like TikTok, Instagram, Facebook, and LinkedIn.

-You’ll need to rent garage space.
+Convenience is key in this industry, so aim for a location that’s near major roads or highways, and, ideally, within a commercial area with other automotive businesses.
+It’s also important to consider the size and layout of the space.
 You can find commercial space to rent in your area on sites such as Craigslist, Crexi, and Instant Offices.

 When choosing a commercial space, you may want to follow these rules of thumb: